 Sod Farms are a Thing Here

 When you think about farming you probably don’t think of grass as a farmed item.
 However, you can find many sod “farms” in Southern New Jersey.
 Along the back roads, it is fairly common to see wide open fields of well-manicured grass dotted by dirt patches.
 These are sod farms and those patches are where the grass has been “harvested.”
 (I use quotes there because I’m not sure if taking the roots and all is technically a harvest.)

-Now, next time you are at a cocktail party and someone jokes that New Jersey is just a suburb of New York City, ask them if they know why New Jersey is called the “Garden State”.
+Now, next time you are at a cocktail party where someone jokes that New Jersey is a suburb of New York City or if you’re riding behind a car with a NJ plate, ask your companion “do you know why they call New Jersey the “Garden State”?
+You will likely get a puzzled look.
 Then wow them with your new-found knowledge of the Garden State.